limalib/docs/docs/source/mudlib/std-spell.rst

 - t: The cast time in seconds.

+.. c:function:: int query_cast_time()

+Returns the cast time of the spell.

 .. c:function:: nomask void delayed_cast_spell(object target, object sc, int success)

 Initiates a delayed cast for the spell.
 Parameters:
 - target: The target object.
 - sc: The spell components object.
+- success: The success level of the spell casting.

+.. c:function:: void continue_channeling(object target, object sc)

+Continues the channeling of the spell.
+Parameters:
+- target: The target object.
+- sc: The spell components object.

+.. c:function:: void channel_failure(string message)

+Handles the failure of channeling the spell.
+Parameters:
+- message: The failure message.

-.. c:function:: void cast_action(mixed *args)
+.. c:function:: int cast_action(mixed *args)

 Executes the casting action for the spell.
 Parameters:
-- args: An array containing the target and spell components.
+- args: An array containing the target, spell components, and success level.

 .. c:function:: object transient(string name, mixed *args...)